 |

-This file is similar to the one above, but rather that showing all
+This file is similar to the one above, but rather than showing all

 possible hole locations, it prints the holes for the sample key card

-number 014 as printed in the German Fialka Manual.
+number 014 that is featured as an example in the German Fialka Manual.

 |